microsoft/winget-cli/doc/specs/#888 - Com Api.md

         std::wstring installAppId)
     {
         co_await winrt::resume_background();
         // Creation of the AppInstaller has to use CoCreateInstance rather than normal winrt initialization since it's created
         // by an out of proc com server.
         AppInstaller appInstaller = CreateAppInstaller();
         AppCatalog windowsCatalog{ appInstaller.GetAppCatalog(PredefinedAppCatalog::OpenWindowsCatalog) };
         windowsCatalog.OpenAsync().get();
-        AppCatalog installingCatalog{ appInstaller.GetAppCatalog(PredefinedAppCatalog::InstallingPackages) };
-        installingCatalog.OpenAsync().get();
         GetCompositeAppCatalogOptions getCompositeAppCatalogOptions = CreateGetCompositeAppCatalogOptions();
         getCompositeAppCatalogOptions.Catalogs().Append(windowsCatalog);
-        getCompositeAppCatalogOptions.Catalogs().Append(installingCatalog);
+        getCompositeAppCatalogOptions.LocalAppCatalog(LocalAppCatalog::InstallingPackages);
         // Specify that the search behavior is to only query for local packages.
         // Since the local catalog that is open is InstallingPackages, this will only find a result if installAppId is
         // currently installing.
         getCompositeAppCatalogOptions.CompositeSearchBehavior(CompositeSearchBehavior::InstallingPackages);
         AppCatalog compositeCatalog{ appInstaller.GetCompositeAppCatalog(getCompositeAppCatalogOptions) };